EmployTest Logo

 Although raised on technology, it’s clear that for many the ability to “face swap” on Instagram doesn’t translate to software such as Microsoft Office.
 Snapchat fluency doesn’t mean an applicant can use an Excel spreadsheet.
 While we assume that most job seekers are app-proficient, many are computer illiterate when it comes to basic business software.

-But most employers optimistically assume job seekers have some level of tech proficiency when they apply for work.
-Employers who utilize pre-employment tests and pre-employment assessments are certain.
+But most employers optimistically assume job seekers have some level of computer proficiency when they apply for work.
+Employers who utilize pre-employment tests and computer proficient test are certain.
 Whether it’s a computer skills test for applicants that focuses on commonly used tech, like Microsoft Office or Microsoft Excel, the only way to be confident the newest additions to staff are fluent in even the most basic computer software is through pre-employment tests.

 Filling positions that utilize office software isn’t the only challenge for business.
-In almost every industry, some level of interaction with technology is necessary.
+In almost every industry, some level of computer proficiency is necessary.
 Whether a warehouse worker leverages inventory control systems, or a medical technician uses sophisticated machinery, computers support almost all the work we do.
 The ability to use them, correctly and efficiently, is a necessary skill that cannot be assumed.
-The only way for a business to verify job seekers have literacy, and at the level required, is through pre-employment testing and assessment.
+The only way for a business to verify job seekers have literacy, and at the level required, is through pre-employment testing and computer proficient test.

 Don’t assume internet literacy, either

 More surprising is the amount of Americans who do not use the internet at all: 10% of Americans overall reveal they don’t.
 For workers 30 to 64, 15% admit they don’t use the web, according to a study by Pew Research.
-In a world where everything appears to be digital, it’s a mistake to assume applicants – even digital natives – are proficient with the technology that surrounds us.
+In a world where everything appears to be digital, it’s a mistake to assume applicants – even digital natives – are proficient with the technology that surrounds us and are resume proficient in Microsoft office.

 And the less computer proficient your hires are, the more likely it is they will lose precious time dealing with computer issues – as we discussed in a previous post.